...

 Medical Expertise

-Trained professionals can monitor your health and adjust treatment, managing medical complications and ensuring safety during the detox process.
-Medical care during detox is essential for managing withdrawal symptoms and preventing complications.
+Trained professionals can monitor your health and adjust treatment, managing medical conditions and ensuring safety during the detox process.
+Comprehensive care includes both inpatient detoxification and outpatient detox programs for patients with varying levels of dependency.

 Reduced Risk